yenlow/mlflow-demo/README.md

 6. Go to the Databricks Apps link in the successfully deployed message
 ![](img/app.png)

 7. On the left menu, click on “Observe with tracing”.
-Scroll down to the Interactive Notebook 1\_observe\_with\_traces and click “Open in Databricks”
+Scroll down to the Interactive Notebook 1\_observe\_with\_traces and click “Open in Databricks”.<br>
+This will bring up the notebooks in your Workspace.
 ![](img/open_nb.png)

-8. This will bring up the notebooks in your Workspace.
-Clone the notebooks to your personal folder so you don’t step on each other’s notebooks
+## Part 4\.
+Only if you want to clone multiple user folders for a training cohort [OPTIONAL]
+8. The cohort can share the App link above.<br>
+To avoid multiple users stepping over each other's notebooks:
+- Clone the root folder
+- Create your unique Experiment (see [0_demo_overview]($mlflow_demo/notebooks/0_demo_overview)) and link to it in [app.yaml]($./app.yaml).
 ![](img/clone_nb.png)

 ## Troubleshooting